 Take advantage of the beautiful autumn weather by bundling up and hitting the trails at one of the state’s numerous parks and forests.
 Feeling creative?
-Have the kids collect branches and pinecones along the way—Save their findings and, on a rainy day, pull out some art supplies and get crafting!
-We’ve got 10 fun and easy fall crafts for you to try.
+Have the kids collect branches and pinecones along the way—save their findings and, on a rainy day, pull out some art supplies and get crafting!

 Work off that extra slice of pumpkin pie (or make room for another helping of leftovers) by rounding up your all-stars for a friendly game of backyard football.
 Don’t have enough room for the whole team on your block?
 Take the fun to a nearby park.

-On a chilly November day, there's nothing better than cozying up to an outdoor campfire!
-Build a fire, lay down a blanket and gather around the warm fire with mugs of hot cocoa and s'mores supplies.
-Don't have the space for a backyard bonfire?
-Head on over to the nearest park—Just be sure to check if you need a recreational campfire permit beforehand.
-Try these campfire treats with your little ones.
+On a chilly November day, there’s nothing better than cozying up to an outdoor campfire!
+Build a fire, lay down a blanket and gather around the warm fire with mugs of hot cocoa and s’mores supplies.
+Don’t have the space for a backyard bonfire?
+Head on over to the nearest park—just be sure to check if you need a recreational campfire permit beforehand.

 5. Give Back